Man struggling with Dementia

 Where Hospice for Dementia Takes Place

 We can provide hospice care where the patient lives, such as in the patient’s own home, a family member’s home, a long-term care facility, or an assisted living community.
-Additionally, we can provide care at a hospital during temporary inpatient stays.
+Additionally, we can provide hospice care for dementia while at a hospital during temporary inpatient stays.

 Talking to Family Members About Hospice for Advanced Dementia